scala-steward-org/scala-steward/docs/repo-specific-configuration.md

 # are specified using the buildRoots property.
 Note that the paths used there are relative and if the repo directory itself also contains a build.sbt the dot can be used to specify it.
 # Default: ["."]
 buildRoots = [ ".", "subfolder/projectA" ]

+# Define commands that are executed after an update via a hook.
+# A groupId and/or artifactId can be defined to only execute after certain dependencies are updated.
+If neither is defined, the hook runs for every update.
+postUpdateHooks = [{
+  command = "sbt protobufGenerate", sandbox = true, commitMessage = "Regenerated protobuf files", groupId = "com.github.sbt",
+  artifiactId = "sbt-protobuf"
+}]
 ```

 The version information given in the patterns above can be in two formats: